The Financial Conduct Authority (FCA) regulates the financial services industry in the UK, including banks and other providers.

 You will be able to complain to the Financial Ombudsman Service after the 29 August 2019 deadline if:

-- your bank or other provider received your complaint before 29 August 2019
+- your bank or other provider received your complaint on or before 29 August 2019

-- you complain to the Financial Ombudsman Service within 6 months of receiving your final decision from the bank or other provider
+- you complain to the Financial Ombudsman Service within 6 months of the date the bank or other provider sent you its final response

 Find out more about what happens after you complain about PPI.